User Rating: 4 / 5

 General suggestion: Use ext3/4 if possible.
 On Linux use NFS for remote drives and on windows use NTFS for exported samba network drives.
 Use FAT32 only if you are sure the backup files will not become larger than 4GB.

 WARNING: Don't use NTFS when you want to use rsync !
-The backup seems to be OK but is NOT!
-File ownership is not stored correctly in the backup.
+The backup seems to be OK but is NOT OK!
+The Linux file ownership cannot be stored correctly in the NTFS filesystem.
 See also here for filesystems to use.
 Use tar instead or use ext2/3/4 as filesystem on your backuppartition.

 20) I have issues to save my backups on Synology.
 How can I fix them?